hyperledger-solang/solang/docs/installing.rst

 ---------------------------

-In order to build Solang from source, you will need rust 1.48.0 or higher, and a build of llvm based on our tree.
-There are a few patches which are not upstream yet First, follow the steps below for installing llvm and then proceed from there.
+In order to build Solang from source, you will need rust 1.48.0 or higher, and a build of llvm based on the Solana llvm tree.
+There are a few patches which are not upstream yet.
+First, follow the steps below for installing llvm and then proceed from there.

 If you do not have the correct version of rust installed, go to `rustup <https://rustup.rs/>`_.